sagemath/trac_to_gh/Issue 8149.md

 # Issue 8149: files with space in their names do not load properly

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8149

 Original creator: rkirov